kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 \(a\) Operating limitations, procedures (normal and emergency), performance, and other information established under this subpart;

-\(b\) The class of rotorcraft-load combinations for which the airworthiness of the rotorcraft has been demonstrated in accordance with §§133.41 and 133.43; and
+\(b\) The class of rotorcraft-load combinations for which the airworthiness of the rotorcraft has been demonstrated in accordance with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§133.41]] and 133.43; and

 \(c\) In the information section of the Rotorcraft-Load Combination Flight Manual—